SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Export/ExportRegion/README.md

 #Export Region Sample

-This sample demonstrate how to export the diagram based on page settings.
-Region specifies whether the diagram is to be exported based on page settings, content or clip bounds.
-We have PageSettings, Content and ClipBounds exporting options.
+This sample demonstrates how to export the diagram based on the page settings.
+The region specifies whether the diagram is to be exported based on page settings, content, or clip bounds.
+There are PageSettings, Content, and ClipBounds exporting options.

 Demo link: